readthedocs/blog/configuration-file-v2.rst

 What did we change in the new version?
 -------------------------------------

+**All the configurations from the web interface**.
-- All valid options from the web interface are available.
+In the past not all options from the web interface were available in the configuration file, now they are!
-- We reorganized and rename some previous options to be more clear.
+We also reorganized and renamed some options to make them more clear.

+**New defaults**,
-- New defaults, we don't merge the values from the web interface.
+we don't merge the values from the web interface, this was generating confusion in our users.
+And this allow us to have some nice defaults without breaking existing projects.

+**More flexible installations**,
-- Users can install their projects in a more flexible way.
+users can install their projects in a more flexible way, like multiple requirements and packages from different locations.

-- Strict validation for invalid options, to avoid typos and provide more feedback on invalid configurations.
+**Strict validation** for invalid options in the configuration file, to avoid typos and provide more feedback on invalid configurations.

 New features
 ------------